What is the Pastoral Care system at Servite?

 Do I need to purchase all booklist items?

 Year 7 students will be taking part in all subjects during the course of the year.
 Items for all of the subjects on the booklist will need to be purchased.
 In upper school, only the items for the subjects the student will be studying are required.
-While all textbooks, e-texts and specialised stationery (for Art, Maths etc.) must be purchased, regular stationery will not need to be re-purchased if your child already has them from previous years.
+While all textbooks, e-texts and specialised stationery (for Art, Maths etc.) must be purchased, regular stationery will not need to be re-purchased if your child already has supplies from previous years.

 Travelling to School